AmedDavid/Akiba/README.md

 ## Development Notes

 - The project uses SQLite by default (suitable for development)
-- All templates extend `base.html` which adapts the `template.html` design
+- All templates extend `base.html`
 - Forms use manual Bootstrap styling to match the vintage aesthetic
 - M-Pesa PDF parsing uses regex patterns (may need adjustment for different statement formats)
 - Confetti animation uses canvas-confetti library for goal achievements